Child Care in Austria

 - Vienna: all- day care free of charge for children up to 6

-> The types of institutions offering child care differ in particular according to the age structure of the children looked after in crèches, nursery schools, day homes and children’s groups, whereby the terms used in the individual provinces vary considerably.
+The types of institutions offering child care differ in particular according to the age structure of the children looked after in crèches, nursery schools/kindergarten, day homes and children’s groups, whereby the terms used in the individual states vary considerably.
 Alongside these offers, playgroups and childminders also offer their services.

-> Crèches are responsible for looking after children under the age of three in a manner suitable to their age.
+Crèches are responsible for looking after children under the age of three in a manner suitable to their age.
 As this offer is primarily directed towards working parents, these facilities are largely open all day without a break and throughout the year.

-> Nursery schools offer a supplement to family care for children from the age of 3 until they start school.
+Nursery schools offer a supplement to family care for children from the age of three until they start school.
 The aim of nursery school education is the promotion of the physical, mental and emotional development of the children via suitable playing and the educational effect of the group.
 Nursery schools are generally accepted as a good pre-school educational offer.
-Since September 2010 the attending of nursery school is compulsory for 5-year olds at the extend of 20 hours per week.
+Since September 2010 the attending of nursery school is compulsory for 5-year olds during 20 hours per week.

-> Day homes are responsible for the care of pupils in compulsory schooling after lessons have ended and on days without school.
+Day homes are responsible for the care of pupils in compulsory schooling after lessons have ended and on days without school.
 Alongside support in doing homework and for examination preparation, these facilities also offer leisure time activities suited to the age of the respective children.

 Child minders predominantly look after small children, mostly together with their own children in a private home.
 The significance of this type of care has increased substantially in recent years, as the qualifications of childminders have improved.
 Training courses are obligatory.
 A nationwide curriculum for training courses has been developed.
 Training courses, which are carried out according to the quality standards specified in the curriculum, receive a stamp of quality.